XericZephyr/prototext/README.md

 ## What's new?

+ * Version 0.3.1
+    - Fix the bug for 'in' operator for repeated field
+    -

  * Version 0.3.0
     - We've adopted a new hook engine which can enable the potential for undoing the hack from ProtoText.